 While no-one could fault Houdini's escapes and spiritualist exposures (Orson Welles recalled Act 3 as being "riveting, like a perverse sort of revival meeting"), his magic did come under fire by some magicians.
 In Hiding The Elephant, Jim Steinmeyer quotes Chicago magician Vic Torsberg as saying: "Houdini's magic was just a bunch of junk.
 You know, that push-button German crap.
 That's what he performed."

 Walter Gibson said Houdini intended to tour his full evening show for 10 seasons.
 But Houdini only completed one full season (36 weeks).
 His second season opened at the Majestic Theater in Boston in September 1926 with two new effects; Buried Alive and Slicing A Women in Seven.
 But Houdini was struck down on Halloween of that year.
 An irony is that the advertising for the 3 Shows in One featured Halloween imagery.

-Below is an amazing photo of Houdini on the stage of his 3 Shows In 1.
+Below is an amazing photo of Houdini on the stage of his 3 Shows In One.
 He is standing center stage doing card flourishes with Jim Collins who is holding Robert-Houdin's Crystal Casket.
 Behind him you can see the Water Torture Cell and Jim Vickery.
 To the left is the prop for "Radio of 1950", from which would appear Dorothy Young.
 To the right is the cabinet used for "Welcome Summer" and the silks from the "Whirlwind of Colors."

 It must have been a heck of a show!